kudulab/docker-golang-dojo/README.md

 /dojo/work$ ./bin/main
 Hello, world.
 ```
-6. If you are happy with the results, create a PR from your feature branch to the main branch
+1. If you are happy with the results, create a PR from your feature branch to master branch

-After this, someone will read your PR, merge it and ensure version bump (using `./tasks set_version`).
-CI pipeline will run to automatically build and test docker image, release the project and publish the docker image.

 ## License

-Copyright 2019-2022 Ava Czechowska, Tom Setkowski
+Copyright 2019-2024 Ava Czechowska, Tom Setkowski

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.